 Contact a NYC Race and National Discrimination Lawyer Today

 Not every employment discrimination law is applicable to every case.
 That is why it is important to work with an experienced New York City employment attorney who can review the facts of your particular case and advise you on the best course of action.
-Contact the Law Offices of Mahir S. Nisar to schedule a free consultation with a member of our legal team today.
+Contact the Law Offices of Mahir S. Nisar to schedule a consultation with a member of our legal team today.